iamshaneofc/iamshaneofc/README.md

 ## Notes From The Workshop

-Most software is built to function.
+Most software is built to functio.

 Some software is built to scale.